sindresorhus/sindresorhus.github.com/_apps/dato.md

 [Send it here.](https://sindresorhus.com/feedback/?product=Dato&referrer=Website-FAQ)

+#### The app does not show up in the menu bar

+macOS hides menu bar apps when there is no space left in the menu bar.
+This is a common problem on MacBooks with a notch.
+Try quitting some menu bar apps to free up space.
+If this does not solve it, try quitting Bartender if you have it installed.

 <a id="macos11-hide-clock"></a>
 #### How can I hide the built-in menu bar clock on macOS 11 or later?